peteroupc/html3dutil/doc/H3DU.Math.md

 The parameter "vec".
 Note that due to rounding error, the vector's length might not be exactly equal to 1, and that the vector will remain unchanged if its length is 0 or extremely close to 0.
 (Type: Array.&lt;Number>)

+### (static) H3DU.Math.vec4proj(vec, refVec) <a id='H3DU.Math.vec4proj'></a>

+Returns the projection of a 4-element vector on the given reference vector.
+Assuming both vectors start at the same point, the resulting vector will point in the same direction as the reference vector but will make the closest approach possible to the projected vector's endpoint.
+The difference between the projected vector and the return value will be perpendicular to the reference vector.

+#### Parameters

+* `vec` (Type: Array.&lt;Number>)<br>
+    The vector to project.
+* `refVec` (Type: Array.&lt;Number>)<br>
+    The reference vector whose length will be adjusted.

+#### Return Value

+The projection of
+"vec" on "refVec".
+Returns (0,0,0,0) if "refVec"'s length is 0 or extremely close to 0.
+(Type: Array.&lt;Number>)

 ### (static) H3DU.Math.vec4scale(a, scalar) <a id='H3DU.Math.vec4scale'></a>

 Multiplies each element of a 4-element vector by a factor.
 Returns